WE'RE AT CAMP! Read all about it

 2. Can we handle the expenses/time we'd have to spend to accommodate the camera crew on what is already a very tightly-scheduled shoot?

-3. Do I, even by proxy, want to contribute (even more) to anything constructed by Ilene Chaiken?
+3. Do I, even by proxy, want to contribute even more to this franchise?

-4. If the cast members have no control over how they're portrayed in the show, we probably won't either, which is terrifying.
+4. If the cast members have no control over how they’re portrayed in the show, we probably won’t either.

 5. I personally don't ever wanna be on the teevee, but how do Alex/Robin/Sara/etc feel about that?